Overview

 - Teaching in HigherED: Disability Accommodations Podcast: Teaching in Higher Education (38:42)

-- To register, login to my.ufl.edu, then navigate to My Self Service > Training and Development > myTraining and search for “UF_GET807v_OLT” by using the Activity Search field in the upper left hand corner.
+- To register, login to my.ufl.edu, then navigate to My Self Service > Training and Development > myTraining and search for “UF_GET807v_OLT” by using the Activity Search field in the upper right hand corner.